- What are chronic respiratory conditions?

 - In 2012–13, about one in six (18%) Aboriginal and Torres Strait Islander people reported having asthma.
 Asthma also was more common among people living in socioeconomically disadvantaged localities compared with those in the least disadvantaged localities (source 3).

-- In 2012-13, approximately 4% of Indigenous adults reported having COPD, which was 2.5 times the rate for non-Indigenous Australians (source 3).
-Similarly, Indigenous Australians were nearly 3 times more likely to die from COPD as non-Indigenous Australians during the period 2007-2011 (source 4).
+- From 2007 to 2011, the mortality rate among Indigenous Australians was 2.6 times that of non-Indigenous Australians. (source 3).
+Similarly, Indigenous Australians were nearly 3 times more likely to die from COPD as non-Indigenous Australians during the period 2007-2011 (source 3).

 What are the risk factors for chronic respiratory conditions?Risk factors for chronic respiratory conditions vary.